biscaboy/bucketdrop/README.md

 # BucketDrop
 Utility application for secure file storage to AWS S3 Buckets in the Cloud.

 I needed tool to allow clients to upload files to the cloud securely.
-I decided to reuse the code from my coursework project [biscaboy/cloudstorage](https://github.com/biscaboy/cloudstorage) to that end so I could avoid a subscription to a cloud storage service.
+I decided to reuse the code from my coursework project [biscaboy/cloudstorage](https://github.com/biscaboy/cloudstorage) to that end so I could avoid another subscription and learn how to use the AWS SDK at the same time.

-This project stores files in the actual AWS Cloud.
+This project's goal is to stores files in the actual AWS Cloud.

 The project uses these libraries:
 [Spring](https://spring.io),